baruchiro/gh-prstuck/README.md

   GITHUB_TOKEN=your_github_token
   ```
 - Use the `list` command to group related PRs across repositories
+- Switch between PR lists with a single keystroke (a/r/s)
 - Watch the magic happen in your colorful terminal ✨

 ## 🤝 Contributing